-In a world where USB drives are easy to come by, finding one that gets the job done and delivers significant value isn't the simplest of tasks.
+Finding a USB flash drive that gets the job done and delivers significant value isn't the simplest of tasks.

-In our evaluation of a variety of devices, we found Samsung's Fit Plus (MUF-128AB) to be the best USB drive.
-It offers an outstanding mix of features and affordability, with USB 3.1 support, read speeds up to 300 MB/s and a design that's so compact that you can leave it in your laptop without worrying about damage.
+After testing and using a variety of devices, we found the Samsung Fit Plus (MUF-128AB) to be the best USB flash drive.
+It offers an outstanding mix of features and affordability, with USB 3.1 support, data-read speeds up to 300 MB/s and a design so compact that you can leave the drive plugged into your laptop without worrying about damage.

 We also found the SanDisk Cruzer CZ36 to be a great choice, as you get secure 128-bit AES encryption for a very low price.
 You just have to be willing to live with USB 2.0 compatibility.
-If you want zippy read/write speeds, you'll be hard-pressed to find many devices better than Kingston's Digital DataTraveler G4.
+If you want zippy read/write speeds, you'll be hard-pressed to find many USB storage devices better than the Kingston Digital DataTraveler G4.

-The best USB drives you can buy today
+The best USB flash drives you can buy today

-If you're looking for a USB drive that offers a good mix of features and affordability, the Samsung Fit Plus (MUF-128AB) is a great place to start.
+If you're looking for a flash drive that offers a good mix of features and affordability, the Samsung Fit Plus (MUF-128AB) is a great place to start.

 To keep your data safe, the Samsung Fit Plus is water-, shock-, magnet-, temperature- and X-ray-proof, which means you can bring it just about anywhere without fear of damaging your content.
-Because this drive is backward-compatible with USB 2.0, it'll work in just about any device you have.
+Because this memory stick is backward-compatible with USB 2.0, it'll work in just about any device you have.

 For years, the SanDisk Cruzer CZ36 has proven to be one of the most popular USB drives on the market.
 It has earned that popularity with its solid design, support for encryption and, most important, an exceedingly affordable price.